pydicom/sendit/docs/logging.md

 You then want to edit the script [save_google_sheets.sh](../scripts/save_google_sheets.sh) to include the specific sheet id.
 We take this approach (instead of adding it to crontab) so that if we need to change the call, we don't need to edit crontab.
-Then we echo the line to crontab, and this command will ensure it happens nightly at midnight
+Then we echo the line to crontab, and this command will ensure it happens nightly at midnight (feel free to change the frequency)

 ```
 echo "0 0 * * * /bin/bash /code/scripts/save_google_sheets.sh" >> /code/cronjob